hbhutta/bsee/README.md

 ## Endpoints
 - Get a random place to visit in BC
-- Get a random place to visit in a specific city in BC

 ## Tasks
 ### Web-scraping (ChatGPT prompts, Google Maps API)